The King's Daughter (2022 film)

 The King's Daughter is a 2022 action-adventure fantasy film directed by Sean McNamara from a screenplay by Barry Berman and James Schamus.
 It is based on the 1997 novel The Moon and the Sun by Vonda N. McIntyre.
-The film stars Pierce Brosnan as King Louis XIV, Kaya Scodelario as Marie-Josèphe, and Benjamin Walker as Yves De La Croix.
-It was William Hurt's final screen performance to be released before his death in March 2022, though not his final film work, as it had been filmed eight years earlier.
+It stars Pierce Brosnan as King Louis XIV, Kaya Scodelario as Marie-Josèphe, and Benjamin Walker as Yves De La Croix.
+It was William Hurt's final screen performance to be released before his death in March 2022, though it had been filmed eight years prior.

 Principal photography began in early April 2014 in Versailles, France.
 After the two-week shoot in France, production then began on April 23 in Melbourne, Australia.
-Shooting wrapped up at the end of May 2014.
+Shooting wrapped up at the end of May.